sigedu-org/website/_pages/bea/bea17.md

 ## Registration

+At least one author of each accepted paper must register by the early registration deadline.
+{: .notice--danger}

 If you wish to attend the workshop, you must register with the NAACL conference and select BEA from the list of offered workshops.
 More information can be found [here](https://2022.naacl.org/registration/).
 There is no need to have a paper accepted.
 The workshop is open to anyone who wishes to attend.

 ## Submission Information